-Now you can skip hours of internet research and jump straight to getting answers with our meaningful at-a-glance Demographics Spreadsheet Report.
+Now you can skip hours of internet research and jump straight to getting answers with our meaningful at-a-glance Demographics by City Report.
 With the most current & most popular demographic data, it's the perfect starting point for your research about Five Points and the rest of Ohio.

 We know Five Points Demographics, just keep scrolling...

-With 1,830 people, Five Points is the 491st most populated city in the state of Ohio out of 1,213 cities.
-But watch out, Five Points, because Elida with 1,810 people and Plymouth with 1,809 people are right behind you.
+With 2,247 people, Five Points is the 447th most populated city in the state of Ohio out of 1,215 cities.
+But watch out, Five Points, because Genoa with 2,232 people and Shawnee Hills CDP with 2,230 people are right behind you.

 86% of people CANNOT find the data they're looking for on the US Census Bureau website.
 Source: Nielsen Norman Group